TBD2021/Salt-and-Computer-Science/Algorithms/Algorithms_in_Solving_Classic_Problems.md

 **方法 1: DFS**

-- **算法:**
+- **算法**

-  - Scan the matrix from (0,0) to (N, M).
+1. Scan the matrix from (0,0) to (N, M).
-  - If the current element is ‘1’, start a DFS.
+2. If the current element is ‘1’, start a DFS.
-  - In the DFS traversal, mark every visited node.
+3. In the DFS traversal, mark every visited node.
-  - Count the number of islands as the number of nodes that trigger the DFS.
+4. Count the number of islands as the number of nodes that trigger the DFS.
-  - Return count.
+5. Return count.

-- **复杂度:**
+- **复杂度**

-  - Time Complexity: O(M * N), where M and N are the size of the matrix
+  Time Complexity: O(M * N), where M and N are the size of the matrix

-  - Space Complexity: O(M * N).
+  Space Complexity: O(M * N)

 **方法 2: BFS**

 - **算法:**

-  - Scan the matrix from (0,0) till (N, M).
+1. Scan the matrix from (0,0) till (N, M).
-  - If the current element is ‘1’, start a BFS.
+2. If the current element is ‘1’, start a BFS.
-  - Consider a queue and put the current node into the queue.
+3. Consider a queue and put the current node into the queue.
-  - Iteratively visit its neighbours vertically and horizontally and mark them as visited.
+4. Iteratively visit its neighbours vertically and horizontally and mark them as visited.
-  - The count is the total number of times the BFS has been invoked.
+5. The count is the total number of times the BFS has been invoked.
-  - Return count.
+6. Return count.

 - **复杂度:**

-  - Time Complexity:O(M * N), where M and N is the size of the matrix
+  Time Complexity: O(M * N), where M and N is the size of the matrix

-  - Space Complexity:O(min(M,N)).
+  Space Complexity: O(min(M,N))

 **习题**